What’s up at Dunsmuir Hardware

 Wintertime hours and it gets dark early.
 Dr. Tim Seidlitz took this neat photo of our store about closing time one evening and we’re glad he shared it with us.

 We’ve always known that our business is very much affected by the weather.
 Customers aren’t inclined to buy a garden hose when it’s raining or a snow shovel when the sun is shining.
 Couple that with the fact that all of us are reluctant to go out in the rain or snow unless we have to, and you can see what we mean.
 All well and good except that Mother Nature gets into the mix in the form of drought years, followed by record setting winter rainfall, followed by a long hot summer.
 How are we supposed to plan or predict or be prepared?
-Fortunately, the supply chain for hardware stores is much better than it was 40 years ago and we made it through the winter without running out of snow shovels.
-So far we’ve made it through the summer without running out of garden hoses or air conditioners.
+Fortunately, the supply chain for hardware stores is much better than it was 40 years ago.
+We made it through last summer without running out of garden hoses or air conditioners, and so far this winter we haven’t run out of snow shovels and ice melter.
 Wonder what’s coming next!

 We’re back !